MRC is made up of three main multiple service divisions. View our new brochure in eight languages. MRC Consumer Brochure

 - Assistive Technology Program to enable individuals with severe disabilities equal access to employment and community life through the use of assistive technology and training.

-- Home Care assistance for persons with disabilities ages 18 to 59.
+- Home Care assistance for persons with disabilities ages 18 - 59.

 - Consumer Involvement to improve the Commission's services by working cooperatively with members of the disability community on projects of mutual interest.